Guides:

 Judge’s decision

 The Judge usually tells you their decision at the end of the hearing.
-There are 3 types of decision:
+If you have a paper appeal, you will be sent the decision on the day it is made.
+There are 4 types of decision:

 ‘Allowed’ – you win your appeal.
 You will get, or keep getting, asylum support.